-Return to your hotel where your guide will let you know what time to meet for this evening's dinner cruise.
-Transfer from the hotel to your boat and take a leisurely 1-hour Japanese dinner cruise on Tokyo Bay for some excellent city vistas.
+Return to your hotel, where your guide will let you know what time to meet for this evening's dinner cruise.
+Transfer from the hotel to your boat and take a leisurely dinner cruise on Tokyo Bay for some excellent city vistas.
 You will need to get on and off your boat this evening without assistance.